 6.5 Years Old

-This model is 6.5 years old, weighs 51 lbs and is 47 inches tall.
+This model is 6.5 years old, weighs 51 pounds and is 47 inches tall.
 She’s also a fairly new booster rider who is struggling a bit with sitting properly 100% of the time.
 Unfortunately, she doesn’t find it comfortable behind her back so she tends to lean forward when mom isn’t looking.

 On the plus side, she’s able to access the buckle with no issues and the belt fit is good — the vehicle belt fits across the middle of her shoulder and across her hips.